mayimaclark/django-application/README.md

 The admin interface has only Area, Location, and Category on the main admin page.
 When you choose a Location, you'll be able to view the measurements for it.

 The application supports a single view at /measurements and it presents a tabular summary of the data for all areas.

+This can be imported as a Pycharm project.